• Home

 We were recently on vacation with friends and was asked how to make potato salad that wasn't "mushy".
 The key is to cook the potatoes with the skins on first; then peel them once they're cooked and cooled.
 This way the potatoes keep their shape for the salad.

-The fact is that store-bought mayonnaise can actually slow the growth of food-borne bacteria thanks to some of its ingredients, including salt and lemon juice.
+Some think that mayonnaise is the major culprit in food-poisoning outbreaks.
+However, the fact is that store-bought mayonnaise can actually slow the growth of food-borne bacteria thanks to some of its ingredients; including salt and lemon juice.

 One way to keep mayonnaise based foods safe is to wash and dry vegetables before adding them to a salad.
 You should also use separate cutting boards for meat and produce, and be sure your hands and work surface are clean.